Damascus Spring: Aftermath

 Following intense international pressure on the Syrian government after the assassination of Lebanese prime minister Rafik al-Hariri in February 2005 and the release of the UN Mehlis report, intellectuals again grew more outspoken.
 Pro-democracy and human rights activists, such as Wissam Tarif, continued being active in their call for democratic change within Syria, despite being expelled from the country.
 In late October 2005, a declaration calling for democratic reform was issued by most of the opposition, including the Muslim Brotherhood, and the government refrained from taking serious action against the signers.
 The declaration was called Damascus Declaration, drafted by Abdulrazak Eid, and signed by many Syrian intellectuals.
-On January 18, 2006, the government said that it would release 5 political prisoners linked to the Damascus Spring, in what analysts called an attempt to rally support for the government after unprecedented international pressure in the wake of the assassination.
+On 18 January 2006, the government said that it would release 5 political prisoners linked to the Damascus Spring, in what analysts called an attempt to rally support for the government after unprecedented international pressure in the wake of the assassination.
 The prisoners were held for a few more days prior to release, "seemingly in a final attempt to press them not to resume their political or human rights work when they leave prison," said Philip Luther, Amnesty International's Acting Director for the Middle East and North Africa, after Kamal al-Labwani's release in November 2011.

 In 2011, following a wave of popular uprisings and revolutions in the Arab world, Syria deteriorated into civil disorder and unrest, developing into an uprising against Assad's government.
-By November 2012, the uprising had become the Syrian Civil War.
+By November 2012, the uprising had become the Syrian civil war, culminating in Assad's overthrow in 2024.

 Bouthaina Shaaban, the media adviser to the Syrian president, has presented three sets of initiatives.
 The first would be to increase the wage of state workers and offer healthcare, thus improving living standards and public support.
 The second would decrease the regulation of buying and selling land in Syria's border regions.
 The third would have to address political and media suppression, decreasing corruption and the brutality of their emergency laws.